nf-core/differentialabundance/docs/usage.md

 --gtf '[path to gtf file]'
 ```

-This is the format currently used to supply feature metdata.
+This is the format currently used to supply feature metadata.
 In the RNA-seq case it should match the GTF used in that workflow.

 ## Running the pipeline